jeisen0105/Bellabeat-Case-Study-2/README.md

 ## Step 1: Ask

-The business task is to analyze external consumer data on non-Bellabeat smart devices (specifically Fitbit data) to gain critical insights into user behavior and engagement patterns.
+The business task is to analyze external consumer data on non-Bellabeat smart devices (specifically Fitbit data) to gain critical insights into user activity, engagement, and sleep behavior.

-By identifying key trends in activity, sleep, and caloric expenditure among typical smart device users, I will provide data-driven recommendations to the Bellabeat executive team on how to optimize marketing strategies for their products (Leaf, Time, Spring, App) to increase user engagement and drive sustainable business growth.
+By identifying key trends (like the low activity on Sundays and the 3 PM lull) and critical health correlations (like the link between sedentary time and sleep), I will provide data-driven recommendations to the Bellabeat executive team on how to optimize marketing strategies for their products—the Leaf/Time trackers, the Spring smart bottle, and the Bellabeat App and Subscription Program—to increase user engagement and drive sustainable business growth.

 ## Step 2: Prepare